-When you are going on a fall getaway, you want to put together outfits that will make you feel comfortable, confident, and chic.
+When you are going on a fall getaway, you want to put together cute outfits that will make you feel comfortable, confident, and chic.
 Not to mention, you’ll likely be taking plenty of photos of your vacation and want to wear outfits you can look back on and know you looked good in.
-If you are feeling overwhelmed with the packing process, let us alleviate some of that stress by introducing you to four essential travel outfits for fall.
+If you are feeling overwhelmed with the packing process, let us alleviate some of that stress by introducing you to five essential travel outfits for fall.

 Several decades ago, people would dress up for just about everything.
 When they went to the movies or went shopping, they were dressed to the nines.
 When they arrived at the airport and took a 12-hour flight, they were put together.
 Those days have long passed, and we routinely see people engage in all three of those activities in less formal articles of clothing … like sweatpants.

 The good news is there is a middle ground for people who want to dress nicely and still be comfortable.
 You don’t have to go to the airport in a pantsuit and six-inch heels, but you certainly don’t have to wear baggy sweatpants either.
 Cue the “cute airport outfit.”

 Another great fall top you could wear to the airport is a flannel shirt; it’s equal parts fashionable and comfortable.
 For bottoms, stay away from anything tight or inflexible.
 You don’t want to wear something restrictive like skinny jeans on a long flight; a nice pair of leggings would be the better option.
 If you want to dress up your look a bit but still keep things comfortable, print linen pants with an elastic waist should do the trick.
+With these bottoms, you can ditch the belt and avoid having to take that off at security altogether.
 Finally, for shoes, stick to anything slip-on.
 Stay away from boots or sneakers you have to tie on and off.
 This will help you through security and keep your feet comfortable on a long flight.
 Things like vans, loafers, and mules work great.